shinnn/compile-pug-file/README.md

-# Jade, CoffeeScript and Grunt Skelton for DocPad
+# Jade, CoffeeScript and Grunt Skeleton for DocPad

 ## License